gaborbernat/bernat-tech/content/posts/blanket-deterministic-threading/index.md

 ```

 Run this with the GIL and `counter` ends at 2,000 every time.
 The program is too short to expose the race, but the GIL
-doesn't make `+=` atomic. `counter += 1` compiles to multiple bytecodes (load, add, store), and the GIL releases between
+does not make `+=` atomic. `counter += 1` compiles to multiple bytecodes (load, add, store), and the GIL releases
-bytecodes (default switch interval 5 ms, set in
+between bytecodes (default switch interval 5 ms, set in
 [`Python/ceval_gil.c`](https://github.com/python/cpython/blob/main/Python/ceval_gil.c) and adjustable via
 [`sys.setswitchinterval`](https://docs.python.org/3/library/sys.html#sys.setswitchinterval)).
 Two threads doing a
 thousand iterations finish in roughly 100 µs, far below one switch interval, so they run serially in practice.
 Crank the
 loop to ten million iterations or sprinkle in any call that releases the GIL, and the race shows up even under the GIL.
-Free-threading removes the buffer entirely: two threads run in parallel on separate cores, both read the same value,
+Free-threading removes the buffer: two threads run in parallel on separate cores, both read the same value, both
-both increment it, and one write clobbers the other, leaving `counter` at some unpredictable number below 2,000.
+increment it, and one write clobbers the other, leaving `counter` at some unpredictable number below 2,000.

 {{< callout kind="note" title="This counter is a free-threading visualization, not a blanket demo:" >}}

 blanket schedules at synchronization-primitive boundaries: it parks a thread when that thread calls `acquire()` or
 `wait()`.
 A bare `counter += 1` touches no primitive, so blanket has nothing to park on and cannot preempt between the
 load and store bytecodes.
-The example shows why free-threading surfaces the race; `relay` and `cycle` don't reproduce
+The example shows why free-threading surfaces the race; `relay` and `cycle` do not reproduce
 it.
 For a lockless race like this one, blanket's
 [bytecode injector](#cache-update-race-injecting-sync-points-into-lockless-code) plants a checkpoint between the read
 and the write.
 See [Counter race: forcing the lost update](#counter-race-forcing-the-lost-update) below.